-We choose to use the tried and tested and highly successful Nobel Biocare System.
+We choose to use tried and tested and highly successful Straumann implants.

 Through careful evaluation and assessment of different variables, such as the quality and quantity of bone, we can be confident in our decision to provide you with dental implants, and make it a successful replacement for the natural tooth or teeth.
 We follow very strict surgical and restorative guidelines to ensure that the implants will be successful.

 If missing teeth are somehow changing your way of life, you may be a candidate for dental implants.
 Missing teeth can hinder speech, chewing and certainly over time limit your smile and cause your face to collapse.

 A dental implant or a group of implants can provide support to replace a tooth or groups of teeth.

 Dental implants are considered the most predictably successful and satisfactory method of tooth replacement in modern dentistry.

 The first step involves the surgical placement of small screw-like fixtures or implants, which can be considered your new dental roots.
 The gum tissue is replaced over the implant after it has been positioned precisely into the bone.
 The procedure is performed under local anaesthesia and is generally not painful.
 When the anaesthesia wears off about three or four hours later, you might experience some slight swelling and discomfort.